MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

         mkdir /home/deployr-user/deployrdownload
         cd /home/deployr-user/deployrdownload

-3. Download the software, `DeployR-Enterprise-Linux-8.0.5.tar.gz`, using the link in your customer welcome letter.
+3. Find the software, `DeployR-Enterprise-Linux-8.0.5.tar.gz` from within the Microsoft R Server 2016 package you downloaded in the prerequisites step.

 4. Unzip the tar file contents, go the `deployrInstall/installFiles` directory, and launch the installation script.
 At the prompt, type: